Co-Founder & CEO, Flowstate Solutions

 We have lived in Casper for 10+ years.
 My family relocated from Michigan due to my interest in and passion for the West.
 We fell in love with Casper because of the mountain, river, access to outdoor recreation, friendly people, central location, and enhanced quality of life.

-Casper may be a smaller city but it is host to great amenities.
-Fantastic outdoor recreation.
-Extremely high quality schools.
-Excellent place to raise a family.
-Hardworking and friendly neighbors.
-Low taxes.
+Casper may be a smaller city but it is host to great amenities: fantastic outdoor recreation, extremely high quality schools, excellent place to raise a family, hardworking and friendly neighbors, low taxes and more.
 These things by themselves are great, but we have all of them!